descope-sample-apps/notes-rebac/README.md

 ```

 2. Set the following `.env` file in the server directory
-   Our backend runs on Postgres, and we recommend connecting with a managed service like [Neon](https://neon.tech/).
+   We recommend connecting with a managed backend service like [Neon](https://neon.tech/).
 You can get the Descope [Project ID](https://app.descope.com/settings/project) and [Management Key](https://app.descope.com/settings/company/managementkeys) from your Descope Dashboard.

 ```
 PGHOST=<DB-Host> # e.g 'ep-happy-flower-125243-pooler.us-west-2.aws.neon.tech'